AlexShukel/get-changed-workspaces-action/README.md

 Below is the list of all possible outputs that this action produces.

-### names
+### packages

-The names of changed packages (from `package.json`).
+Array of changed packages, each containing its name and path.
 Provided as JSON string.

-Example: "['@monorepo/core', '@monorepo/react', '@monorepo/svelte']"

-If you want to use it in action [matrix](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), parse input with [fromJson](https://docs.github.com/en/actions/learn-github-actions/expressions#fromjson).

-### paths

-Paths to changed packages.
-Provided as JSON string.

-Example: "['packages/core', 'packages/react', 'packages/svelte']"
+Example: '[{"name":"@monorepo/core","path":"packages/core"},{"name":"@monorepo/react","path":"packages/react"}]'

 If you want to use it in action [matrix](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), parse input with [fromJson](https://docs.github.com/en/actions/learn-github-actions/expressions#fromjson).